The 15 Best Black Mirror Episodes, Including Season 6

 8. “Fifteen Million Merits” (Season 1, Episode 2)

 Years before playing a prisoner to racial discrimination in Get Out, Academy Award winner Daniel Kaluuya played a prisoner to media-influenced standards of image, talent, and social status.
-Either scenario sounds awfully similar to real life and the Season 1 classic, “Fifteen Million Merits,” is brimming with ideas that are all too realistic, but presented in strikingly inventive, allegorical means.
+Either scenario sounds awfully similar to real life and the Season 1 classic “Fifteen Million Merits” is brimming with ideas that are all too realistic but presented in strikingly inventive, allegorical means.

 7. “Black Museum” (Season 4, Episode 6)

 There is actually a fun callback to “Fifteen Million Merits” in the sixth episode of Season 4, which essentially pays homage to the entire series up to that point.
-In fact, director Colm McCarthy’s “Black Museum” feels like it could have been a fitting end to Black Mirror, but not just for its well-balanced incorporation of previously explored themes and concepts.
+In fact, director Colm McCarthy’s “Black Museum” feels like it could have been a fitting end to Black Mirror, and not just for its well-balanced incorporation of previously explored themes and concepts.
 The expected technophobic appeal of those elements is brilliantly subverted into something unexpectedly cathartic.

 6. "Nosedive" (Season 3, Episode 1)

 "Nosedive" shows that you don't need dramatic twists to have a great episode of Black Mirror.
 This one goes in the exact direction you'd expect it to, especially considering the title.
-I'd say this is the most mainstream/accessible episode, with candy-colored visuals – a stark contrast to most of the series – and direct parallels to our modern society.
+I'd say this is the most accessible episode, with candy-colored visuals – a stark contrast to most of the series – and direct parallels to our modern society.

 Like "Men Against Fire," "Nosedive" shows how much easier life is when we conform to social expectations.
 In this case, it gets you better jobs and housing, a faster line at the airport, and the ability to rent a car, among other things.
 Is that really too different from our current knee-bends to have "verified" blue check marks and be Instagram "influencers"?
 Unlike "Men Against Fire," this episode has what I'd consider a more happy ending, with Lacie dropping her nervous fake laugh and spewing angry insults with abandon.
 She's free.